 So unless you’ve never done any training at all, I doubt you’ll find any useful information here.

 The “Notes” section introduces some basic terminology that’s used in the program, as well as instructions on what to do on rest days.

 Other than that, what you’re basically left with are the downloadable PDFs of the workout sheets and the exercise video section.

-The only question remains… can the workouts themselves be effective?
+Can the workouts themselves be effective?